This page contains revisions

 The university is committed to a policy of nondiscrimination on the basis of sex, sexual orientation, race, color, religion, age, national origin, disability, or veteran status in its provision of services, activities, and programs, and in its treatment of students.
 Students seeking further information about this policy, or related complaint procedures for alleged discrimination or sexual harassment should contact the Dean of Students.

-The University of Texas at Dallas is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, masters, and through doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404)679-45010 for questions about the accreditation of The University of Texas at Dallas.
+The University of Texas at Dallas is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master's, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas at Dallas.

 This catalog is a general information publication only.
 It is not intended to nor does it contain all regulations that relate to students.
 The provisions of this catalog do not constitute a contract, express or implied, between any applicant, student or faculty member and The University of Texas at Dallas or The University of Texas System.
 The University of Texas at Dallas reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirements affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.